 Inside the Mitsubishi Strada Athlete

-The Strada’s variants, except the GLX Plus, are also equipped with a six-piece speaker system.
-The aforementioned entry-level variant only has four speakers.
-The entire variant lineup also comes with a multimedia touchscreen that’s capable of connecting via USB, Bluetooth, and aux-in.
-It’s also iPod compatible.
+The Strada is also equipped with a six-piece speaker system across the range.
+The entire variant lineup also comes with a multimedia touchscreen that’s capable of connecting via USB, Bluetooth, and auxiliary input.
+They also offer iPod compatibility.

-The Athlete variants, and the GLS 4x4 MT variants offer more with their interior.
-They come equipped with a leather-wrapped steering wheel as well as leather seats.
-The GLS 4x2 AT and MT do get leather steering wheels, but like the GLX Plus, they come with fabric seats instead.
+The Athlete variants and the GLS 4x4 MT variants offer more with their interior.
+They come equipped with leather on the steering wheel as well as the seats.
+While the GLS 4x2 AT and MT do get leather steering wheels as well, fabric-covered seats are the default offering.
 Moreover, the Athlete, GLS 4x4 MT, and GLS 4x2 are also equipped with automatic climate control.

-The interior of the non-Athlete variants look more subdued, but they have the same layout
+The interior of the non-Athlete variants looks more subdued, but they have the same layout

 And lastly, the GLS variants and the Athlete variants are equipped with offline navigation, a push to start button, and cruise control.
-The entry-level GLX Plus, on the other hand, has a turn-key ignition system.
 Only the top-spec Athlete 4x4 AT comes with an eight-way power-adjustable driver’s seat, while the rest come with a manually adjustable driver’s seat.

 Mitsubishi Strada Variants: Engine and Performance